Surihix/TxbImageTool/ToolUsage.md

 }
 ```

-Set a proper value to the `gtexVersion` and `imageType` properties only if the file is a image. otherwise set it `0` and `""` respectively
+Set a proper value to the `gtexVersion` and `imageType` properties only if the file is a image. otherwise set it `0` and `""` respectively.

 ## Image types
 This section will breifly go over the different types of image files that you would get from the TXB and IMGB files.